 The Information Commissioners Office (ICO) is the UK’s independent authority set up to uphold information rights in the public interest, promoting openness by public bodies and data privacy for individuals.
-Teleware PLC Registration Reference is: ZA137856.
+Teleware Limited Registration Reference is: ZA137856.

 The Data Controller

-The Data Controller and the person with responsibility for data protection compliance within Teleware PLC, its subsidiaries and Vemotion is: Claire Iverson.
+The Data Controller and the person with responsibility for data protection compliance within Teleware Limited, its subsidiaries and Vemotion is: Claire Iverson.
 Copies of registrations and policies or requests for further information are available from The Data Controller.